-We are committed to complying with the National Privacy Principles as set out in the Privacy Act 1988 (Cth).
+We are committed to complying with the Australian Privacy Principles as set out in the Privacy Act 1988 (Cth).

-- you are referred to us by another person or organisation, in which case that other person or organisation, with your consent, may communicate your name, contact details, and the reason for the referral; or
+- you are referred to us by another person or organisation, in which case that other person or organisation may communicate your name, contact details, and the reason for the referral; or

-- you make a donation to us through our telemarketing contractor, Multi Direct, in which case Multi Direct will send us your name and contact details so that we can issue you a tax invoice.
+- you make a donation to us through our telemarketing contractor, in which case our telemarketing contractor will send us your name and contact details so that we can issue you a tax invoice.

 The kind of personal information we collect and hold will depend on the services we provide to you.

 If you wish to be added to a mailing list or to be contacted by us for any reason, we may collect contact details including your name, phone number, fax number and e-mail address.